CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 ### filename:

 - The digital object's filename including the file extension, *or* a full URL to a file hosted external to your project.
-- The value **must exactly match the actual filename** of the file in your "objects" directory.
+- The value **must exactly match the actual filename** of the file in your "objects" directory, including the case of the filename and file extension.
 Most web servers are case sensitive, so make sure everything matches!
 - Records for YouTube or Vimeo objects will leave this field blank.
 - Example value for item in your project's "objects" folder: `letter001.pdf`
 - Example value for external item: `https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg`